tejaswini972/MCW-Enterprise-ready-cloud/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 ### Task 6: Test the policies

-In this task, you will use the Azure management portal to validate each of the policies created so far, and understand how to identify policy events.
+In this task, you will use the Azure management portal to validate each of the policies created so far and understand how to identify policy events.

 #### Subtask 1: Test the service catalog policy <!-- omit in toc -->